dotnet/linker/docs/serialization.md

 ## Root type discovery

 The heuristics will discover types that satisfy _all_ of the following criteria:

-- The type is defined in a used assembly
+- The type is used

-  There must be a statically discoverable reference to the assembly that defines the type.
-In other words, if running the linker without the serialization heuristics removes a given assembly, then the heuristics will not keep it or any types in it either.
+  There must be a statically discoverable reference to the type.
+In other words, if running the linker without the serialization heuristics removes a given type, then the heuristics will not keep it either.

 - The type or one of its members must be attributed with a serializer-specific attribute.

   See the sections below about the attributes you can use for each serializer.
-The attribute must be present on the type, or one of its defined members, including fields/properties/methods/events, though the serializers may not define attributes that can be placed on all member kinds.
-It is not enough to place an attribute on a base type or on a member defined by a base type.s
+The attribute must be present on the type, or one of its defined members, including fields/properties/methods/events, public or private, though the serializers may not define attributes that can be placed on all member kinds.
+It is not enough to place an attribute on a base type or on a member defined by a base type.

 Note that passing a type directly to a serializer constructor is _not_ enough to keep it.
 We do not use dataflow to discover types.
 For example: